-Proceed as follows: (for a better understanding, see also steps 1 and 2 in the operating manual in section Emptying the ash box)
+Proceed as follows: (for a better understanding, see also steps 1 and 2 in the section Emptying the ash box)

-- 1) Open the door. - 2) Raise the grate with the hook supplied with the stove. - 3) Take off the cover and lift it up. - $\Rightarrow$ Cover is inserted incorrectly when delivered. - $\Rightarrow$ You need the cover when you empty the ash box. - $\Rightarrow$ To empty the ash box we refer you to the section Emptying the ash box.
+- 1) Open door. - 2) Raise the grate with the hook supplied with the stove. - 3) Take off the cover and lift it up. - ⇒ Cover is inserted incorrectly when delivered. - ⇒ You need the cover when you empty the ash box. - \Rightarrow To empty the ash box we refer you to the section Emptying the ash box.